 Student-related: Does the student have behavioral problems, low ability levels, or poor peer relationships?
 Is there drug or alcohol abuse, disability, illness, or non-participation in class?

-Family-related: How does the social-economic status of the student’s family affect their school day?
-Is low parental involvement or high expectation the problem?
+Family-related: How does the socioeconomic status of the student’s family affect their school day?
+Is low parental involvement or high expectations the problem?
 Might there be dysfunction at home, abuse, or instability?

 Community-related: Does the community surrounding the student have a high incidence of criminal activity or gang problems?